 So, you've made up your mind to study in France.
 Here you will find everything you need to do and plan, step by step, to properly prepare for your arrival in France.
+A dedicated guide to the steps can be found below on this page.

 Before your departure